AddWorks® IBC 760

 Applicable Processes: Sealant Manufacturing

-Features: Excellent Heat Stability, Good Heat Stability, Good Light Stability, Good Light Stability, Low Yellowing
+Features: Cost Effective, Excellent Heat Stability, Good Color Stability, Good Heat Stability, Good Light Stability, Good Light Stability, Heat Resistance, High Performance, Low Yellowing, Migration Resistance, Non-Yellowing Grade, Service Life Extension, UV Resistance, UV Stability

 Enhanced TDS